 Those are just my favorite Elizabeth Bennet moments, but I know there are more.
 Tell me about your favorite Elizabeth Bennet moments in the comments!
 I’d love to hear them.

 Photos: Pride and Prejudice (2005).
-Credit – Focus FeaturesWant to help us spread the popularity of Romance in Entertainment?
-Share this article with your friends!
+Credit – Focus FeaturesIf you enjoyed this article, please help us spread the word!
+Share with your friends or save to Pinterest to read later.